uhd-urz/elAPI/README.md

 elAPI can be used both as a CLI tool and as a Python library.
 If you are interested in simply using elAPI's off-the-shelf features from the command-line, install elAPI as a CLI tool (see ["Installation"](#installation)).
-If you intend to write automation script for eLabFTW, you should install elAPI as a library inside a virtual environment.
-Of course, if you're interested in both, you can have elAPI installed in both ways.
+If you intend to write an automation script for eLabFTW, you should install elAPI as a library inside a virtual environment.
+Of course, if you need both, you can have elAPI installed in both ways.

 > [!NOTE]
 > Support for installing Python packages with `pip install --user` has been deprecated with the adoption